Threshold limit value: Definitions of TLV

 The TLV for chemical substances is defined as a concentration in air, typically for inhalation or skin exposure.
 Its units are in parts per million (ppm) for gases and in milligrams per cubic meter (mg/m3) for particulates such as dust, smoke and mist.
 The basic formula for converting between ppm and mg/m3 for gases is ppm = (mg/m^3) * 24.45 / molecular weight.
 This formula is not applicable to airborne particles.

-Three types of TLVs for chemical substances are defined:
+The four categories of TLVs for chemical substances are defined: